Abhishek171103/Chess-Game/README.md

 ├── script.js          # JavaScript for game logic and piece movement

-├── assets/            # (Optional) Images or icons for pieces
+├── assets/            # Images or icons for pieces

 └── README.md          # Project description and documentation